DavidBetteridge/DavidBetteridge.github.io/source_files/running.md

 During the Summer of 2022 I (accidentally) entered two 100 mile races a week apart.
 These were the [Peak District 100](/target_files/peak_district_100.html) and [South Downs 100](/target_files/south_downs_100.html)

-My most recent adventure was a solo fastpack along [Hadrian's Wall](/target_files/hadrians_wall.html)
+At part of my training for the line I solo fastpacked along [Hadrian's Wall](/target_files/hadrians_wall.html)

+In the summer of 2023 I successfully completed the [line race.](/TheLine.pdf)